TRaSH-Guides/Guides/docs/Radarr/radarr-setup-quality-profiles-german-en.md

 {! include-markdown "../../includes/german-guide/radarr-german-audio-version-en.md" !}

-!!! tip "Download Original Audio but upgrade with German Audio ^^only^^ if available in similar quality"
+!!! tip "Download Original Audio but prefer/upgrade to German Audio ^^only^^ if available in similar or better quality"

     Set the Score of `{{ radarr['cf']['german-dl']['name'] }}` and `{{ radarr['cf']['german-dl-fallback']['name'] }}` to `300`